Donald Thomas (American football): Miami Dolphins

-Thomas was drafted in the sixth round of the 2008 NFL draft as the 195th pick overall.
+Thomas was selected in the sixth round of the 2008 NFL draft as the 195th pick overall.
 He was promoted to the starting right guard on the third day of training camp over Trey Darilek.
 He made his NFL debut on September 7, 2008, against the New York Jets.
 Thomas injured his left foot in the second quarter but played through the injury and finished the game.
 The injury later proved to be a Lisfranc fracture and Thomas was placed on season-ending injured reserve on September 9.
 Thomas was released by the team at the start of the 2010 NFL season.

 Detroit Lions

 After trying out for several teams Thomas eventually signed with the Detroit Lions in November of the 2010 season.
 He was not in the active roster for any game in the 2010 NFL season.

 New England Patriots

 Thomas was signed by the New England Patriots on September 14, 2011, after a season-ending injury to starting center Dan Koppen created an opening on the roster.
 He has been utilized as a fullback in short yardage situations.
 Thomas was brought into the starting lineup on December 24 against his former team the Miami Dolphins when starting left guard Logan Mankins went down with a knee injury.